-The world seemed such a wide and desclate place when I stood quite alone outside my uncle's house, that first sad night in Philadelphia.
-"Gone off to Europe!" rang through my stunned brain.
+ELLEN ADAIR MEETS A TALKATIVE LADY ON THE DOORSTEP She Wonders What the Future Now, Will Bring.
+A Little Widow Is a Dangerous Thing.
+The world seemed such a wide and desolate place when I stood quite alone outside my uncle's house, that first sad night in Philadelphia.
+"Gone off to Europe" rang through my stunned brain.
 The house shut up for three long months!"
 Where was I now to turn.
 I remember noticing how the little children raced along the pavement, each on one roller skate.
 In the light of the street lamps-how very early it grows dark in Philadelphia - their little faces shone with happiness.
-I think our little English boys and girls have rester cheeks but these Americans had pretty little sunburnt faces.
+I think our little English boys and girls have resier cheeks, but these Americans had pretty little sunburnt faces.
 Where was I now to turn?
 I did not know.
-One cannot live for long on \$81 How footish I had been to come this long. long way on mere surmise!
-I saw that clearly now it was too late.
-"Gone off to Europe!" and the house was closed!
-A woman from the next-door house now came upon the scene.
-She may have wanted to be kind, I do not know, I thought she had the shrillest, harshest voice.

-"Yes, he has gone," said she, "are you his niece?
-From England, do you say?
+One cannot live for long on \$8; How foolish I had been to come this long. long way on mere surmisel I saw that Europe!" and the house was closed!
+A woman from the next-door house now came men the scene.
+She may have wanted to be kind, I do not know.
+I thought she had the shrillest, harshest his niece?
+From England, de you say?
 Dear, dear, I thought you had a foreign look!
 In mourning, too!
 What friend of yours has died?
-I guess it's real nasty of your uncle going off like this, just when he was expecting you!
-Ain't men the meanest things!"
-"He did not know that I was coming here," I said dully.
-'You see, I only wrote three days before I sailed-I sailed a work ago, It's no one; fault except my own." ago.
-It's no one's fault except my own A FLATTERING CRITICISM.

-'Yes, you've acted real foolish." said this strange individual, staring intently at me, arms akimbo.
+I suess it's real nasty of your uncle going off like this, just when he was expecting you!
+Ain't men the meanest things! the meanest things: "He did not know that I was coming here."
+I said dully.
+'You see, I only wrote three days before I sailed-I sailed a week ago.
+It's no one's fault except my own.
+A FLATTERING CRITICISM.
+'Yes, you've noted real foolish." said this strange individual, staring intently at me, arms akunbo.
 "There ain't much style to you either.
-The way you fix your hair went out three years ago!
-It sort of suits your face, though, all the same, that queer old-fashioned way.
-I guess you need a bit of rouge on those pale cheeks-Fil give you some, it's real cute stuff!
-You'll never get a beau here un less you smarten up a bit!"
+The way you fix your hale went out three years ago!
+It sort of suits your face, though, all the same that queer old-fashioned way.
+I guess you need a bit of rouge on those pale theeks-I'll give you some, it's real cute stuff!
+You'll never get a boau here unless you smarten up a bit."
 "Can you give me my uncle's present address?"
-I stiffly asked, for her strange address?
-I stillly asked, for her strange speeches made me feel confused.
+I stiffly asked, for her strange speeches made me feel confused.